Skip to main content

 Command Description

-sudo pacman -S <application> install defined application
+sudo pacman -S <application> install/update defined application

 sudo pacman -Ss <application> information about which version is available (and which one is installed)